Danny Antonucci

-Daniel Edward Antonucci (/ˌæntəˈnuːtʃi/, [antoˈnuttʃi]; born February 27, 1957) is a Canadian animator, director, producer, and writer.
-Antonucci is known for creating the Cartoon Network animated comedy series Ed, Edd n Eddy.
-He also created Lupo the Butcher, Cartoon Sushi, and The Brothers Grunt.
+Daniel Antonucci (/ˌæntəˈnuːtʃi/, [antoˈnuttʃi]; born February 27, 1957) is a Canadian animator, director, producer, writer, and voice actor.
+He created the Cartoon Network animated comedy series Ed, Edd n Eddy as well as Lupo the Butcher and The Brothers Grunt for MTV.
+He has also provided additional voice roles in one of his projects mainly voicing Mr. Sun in Ed, Edd n Eddy episode The Eds are Coming, the Eds are Coming and being a star in The Brothers Grunt.

-Danny Antonucci dropped out of the Sheridan College of Visual Arts to take a job as an animator at Hanna-Barbera, where he worked on a number of series, including Fables of the Green Forest, The Flintstone Comedy Show, Scooby-Doo and Scrappy-Doo, The Smurfs, and Richie Rich.
-He continued his career in Vancouver, where he worked on animated shorts and television commercials for International Rocketship Limited, and created his first solo work, the animated short Lupo the Butcher.
-At MTV, he worked on a number of commercials, his series The Brothers Grunt, and the animation showcase program Cartoon Sushi, which he co-created with Keith Alcorn.
-He went on to create Ed, Edd n Eddy for Cartoon Network.
-In 2008, Antonucci signed to WildBrain.
+Antonucci dropped out of the Sheridan College of Visual Arts to take a job as an animator at Hanna-Barbera, and worked on a number of series: The Flintstone Comedy Show, Scooby-Doo and Scrappy-Doo, The Smurfs, and Richie Rich.
+He continued his career in Vancouver, working on animated shorts and television commercials at International Rocketship Limited, where he created his first solo work, Lupo the Butcher.
+For MTV, Antonucci made a number of bumpers, his series The Brothers Grunt, and the title sequence to animation showcase program Cartoon Sushi.
+He went on to create Ed, Edd n Eddy on Cartoon Network.

-Throughout his career, Antonucci won a number of awards.
-Many of his commercials for Converse, ESPN and Levi's won a number of awards.
+Many of his commercials for Converse, ESPN, and Levi's won a number of awards, which he keeps in a trash can by his desk.
 Lupo the Butcher was a successful short and is considered to be a cult classic.